MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applocker-csp.md

 |Enterprise|Yes|Yes|
 |Education|Yes|Yes|

 The AppLocker configuration service provider is used to specify which applications are allowed or disallowed.
-There is no user interface shown for apps that are blocked.
+There's no user interface shown for apps that are blocked.

 The following shows the AppLocker configuration service provider in tree format.